devishree23/Logistic_regression_from_scratch/README.md

-Implementing Logistic Regresion from scratch
+Implementing Logistic Regression from scratch